Browse by Medical Category

 Call for more information:

-The Acute Pain Services at the Center for Pain Medicine at Massachusetts General Hospital provide inpatient and outpatient services to assist you with postoperative or post-traumatic pain relief.
+The Acute Pain Services at the Pain Management Center at Massachusetts General Hospital provide inpatient and outpatient services to assist you with postoperative or post-traumatic pain relief.

 We offer a range of therapies and work collaboratively with you to create a treatment program and deliver care tailored to your specific needs.
 Our therapies include: